SOS mothers from Syria and Nepal honoured for courage and commitment

 Change the 'small world' of children

 Ms Khalaf supported her children through two evacuations during the Syrian conflict.
 In 2012, escalating violence in Aleppo forced her and the children, as well as the other SOS families, to evacuate the Village.
-Ms Khalaf helped her children cope through this period and adjust to a new life at SOS Children’s Village Damascus in the suburb of Qudsaya.
+Ms Khalaf helped her children cope through this period and adjust to a new life at SOS Children’s Villages in Damascus in the suburb of Qudsaya.
 Clashes and daily bombing forced her and the other mothers to flee again, but fortunately, they could return a month later.

 *